nadiacuuj/nadiacuuj/README.md

 ### 📌 About Me
 - 🏫 Junior at **New York University (NYU)**
 - 💡 Seeking a **Summer 2025 internship** in **data science, machine learning, or analytics**
 - 📚 Passionate about **AI, pattern recognition, and real-world applications of data**
+- 🎷 In my free time, I add saxophone solos to songs where they have no business being in

 ### 📬 Get in Touch
 - 📧 Email: [nadia.chan@nyu.edu](mailto:nadia.chan@nyu.edu)